-2.5 Input Power
+2.5 Camera Power

-Input power must be supplied to the camera's 6-pin connector via a cable from your power supply.
-Nominal input voltage is +12 VDC ( $\pm$ 10%) with less than one percent ripple.
+Camera power must be supplied to the camera's 6-pin connector via a cable from your power supply.
+Nominal camera power voltage is +12 VDC (± 10%) with less than one percent ripple.
 Power consumption is as shown in Table 1 on page 2.

-The camera has input over voltage protection as described in Section 6.8 on page 124.
+The camera has camera power overvoltage protection as described in Section 6.8 on page 145.

-Applying Incorrect Input Power Can Damage the Camera
+Applying Incorrect Camera Power Can Damage the Camera

-The camera's nominal input power voltage is 12 VDC ( $\pm$ 10%).
-We do not recommend applying an input voltage less than 10.8 VDC or greater than 13.2 VDC.
+The nominal voltage for the camera power is 12 VDC (± 10%).
+We do not recommend applying a voltage less than 10.8 VDC or greater than 13.2 VDC.

-The camera has undervoltage protection that is triggered if the input voltage drops below 10.5 VDC.
-It also has input overvoltage protection up to 25 VDC.
-See Section 6.8 on page 124 for more detailed information about input undervoltage and overvoltage protection.

-Applying an input power voltage greater than 25 VDC can seriously damage the camera.
+The camera has camera power undervoltage protection that is triggered if the voltage drops below 10.5 VDC.
+It also has camera power overvoltage protection up to 25 VDC.
+See Section 6.8 on page 145 for more detailed information camera power power voltage greater than 25 VDC can seriously damage the camera.